andreaskaempf/adventofcode2022/README.md

   next letter) of maximum 1.
 For Part 2, find the shortest path from any 'a' cell to 'E'. (*medium*, using yourbasic/graph library)

+* **Day 13** (Python): Given pairs of nested lists of numbers, count up how many are in the right order according to an arcane comparison function (Part 1), then combine all the pair elements into one big list, add a couple of marker elements, and sort the list according to the comparison function.
+  For Part 2, report the product of the indices of the two marker elements.
+  (*medium*)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go